srikanthonl/ngx-braintree/README.md

 	</ngx-braintree>

 **clientTokenURL** – is **YOUR** server-side API URL.
 This is YOUR server-side API method which calls Braintree and gets the clientToken for the Drop-in UI.
-A sample server API method that gives the clientToken is as shown below (.NET Code).
+A sample server API method that gives the clientToken is as shown below (.NET Code). `ngx-braintree` UI starts displaying the UI as soon as it receives the clientToken that your server provides.
 For more information read the Braintree Server API section below.

 		[Route("api/braintree/getclienttoken")]
         public HttpResponseMessage GetClientToken()